aeternity/aestudio/README.md

 # ae-angular-fiddle

-This is an effort trying to get thre JS SDK to work in angular.
+This is an effort trying to get the JS SDK to work in angular.

-Check `src/app/compiler.service.ts` for the problematic code.

 0. install angular `npm install -g @angular/cli`
 1. `npm install`